yKesamaru/disaster/README.md

 # Disaster
 Disaster is a face search system for disasters using `dlib`, `face_recognition`, `flask`, `PySimpleGUI` and others, and what is written in `Python`.

-How can you find a loved one in the event of a disaster?
-Disaster allows you to search for the face of the person you are looking for from the video taken by the camera installed in the shelter.
+How can you find a loved one in the event of immediately after a disaster?
+Disaster allows you to search for the face of the person you are looking for from the video taken by the camera installed in the shelter using Face Recognition technology.

-Disaster is most privacy-friendly.The face information is replaced with irrecoverable numerical data, and even the developer cannot restore the original face image.
+Disaster is most privacy-friendly.
+The face information is replaced with irrecoverable numerical data, and even the developer cannot restore the original face image.

 * Disaster web application demo
 ![demo](./img/demo.gif)